sclorg/rhscl-container-ci/README.md

 ## Using run.sh

-`run.sh` is simple wrapper for jenkins-jobs command.
-It supports "update", "test" and "delete" commands.
+`run.sh` is simple wrapper for `jenkins-jobs` command.
+It supports `update`, `test` and `delete` commands.
 And according specified name prefix of jobs it selects right configuration file and adds `-r $THISDIR/yaml` to specify path for commands.

+To test the configuration of one job, run:

+    ./run.sh test rhscl-images-ruby-rh
+    echo $?

+Once happy with the result, to test your config change on a single job, run:

+    ./run.sh update rhscl-images-ruby-rh

 During updating jobs you can select jobs by globbing.
 For example to update jobs configured for CentOS CI run